 Rainbow trout, Murray cod, yellowbelly and redfin attract keen fishermen in season.

-Bird watchers the world over flock to Glen Innes to catch glimpses of close to 200 exotic, shy and a number of endangered species in our region.
-Here is the full list of all documented birds in the Gibralta Range National Park.
+Bird watchers the world over flock to Glen Innes Highlands to catch glimpses of close to 200 exotic, shy and a number of endangered species in our region.
+Here is the full list of all documented birds in the Gibraltar Range National Park.
 You can also download Birdwatching in Celtic Country here.

-Glen Innes is part of the most prolific sapphire region in New South Wales and is the world’s most diverse mineral belt.
+Glen Innes Highlands is part of the most prolific sapphire region in New South Wales and is the world’s most diverse mineral belt.
 Miners first flocked here in the 1850s seeking gold, then tin and silver.
 The region’s mining history is captured in Emmaville’s Mining Museum.

 Today, fossickers come for sapphires, zircon and emeralds.
 Quality stones can still be found, especially during the annual Minerama Gem and Jewellery Show.